Union Strikes Take A Toll On Ordinary French

 BEARDSLEY: Continuing on in French, Gerval says it's always the same thing with the strikers and their social movements.
 Every year they find a new reason to stop other people from working, he says.
 They are going to sink this country.

-Ms. CHRISTINE LAGARDE (Finance Minister, France): (Through translator) I was just in Korea for the G20 meetings and on television they were showing non-stop coverage of all the protests and violence here.
+CHRISTINE LAGARDE: (Through translator) I was just in Korea for the G20 meetings and on television they were showing non-stop coverage of all the protests and violence here.
 That really reduces the attractiveness of our country for visitors and investors.

-Ms. ISABELLE MARECHAL (Manager, Locksmith Business): They think really to block the situation, to just go against the government, block the economy and block the political system.
+ISABELLE MARECHAL: They think really to block the situation, to just go against the government, block the economy and block the political system.
 They don't want any more Sarkozy.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.